The Agro was my former go-to bouldering and sport climbing shoe before Evolv retired this model in 2022.

 While the Agro doesn’t have the reputation of some of the shoes I mentioned previously, this shoe has some awesome features that are fast making these my new favorite shoes for bouldering and steep sport climbing.
 Yes, they look a tad bulky and they are plastered in rubber, but this shoe has proven itself with laser precision and remarkably impressive sensitivity.

 In this Evolv Agro review, I will go over some of the features that make this model, what Evolv refers to as, the ‘ultimate high-end climbing shoe’.

 Firstly, let’s address the big rubber elephant in the room.
 Yes, the gigantic toe rand might be a tad excessive, but it is also one of the features that drew me to the Agro.

-The toe rand is a lattice of micro indents on moulded Trax SAS rubber that covers the entire upper of the shoe.
+The toe rand is a lattice of micro indents on molded Trax SAS rubber that covers the entire upper of the shoe.
 This massive toe rand makes the most of Evolv’s VTR (variable thickness rand).
-This essentially means they put thicker rubber in high contact areas to increase the longevity of the shoe, and thinner rubber in low contact areas to reduce pressure spots.
+This essentially means they put thicker rubber in high-contact areas to increase the longevity of the shoe, and thinner rubber in low-contact areas to reduce pressure spots.

 While a lot of the rubber on the toe rand will probably never touch rock, I found the shoe to be brilliant for technical hooking and scumming in both the gym and my local schist boulder field.

 As you would expect the moderately asymmetric shape -combined with its pointed toe – is brilliant for pulling pockets on overhung routes.
 The Agro edging ability is somewhat hindered by its aggressive downturn and soft rubber but I have still managed to find a few delicate crimps and flakes.
 The toe box is fairly wide, so if you have a fairly narrow foot, this might not be the shoe for you.